 The Organic Chemistry Undergraduate TA (UGTA) Program is a supplemental instruction program to assist you through your studies in Organic 1 and Organic 2.
-The UGTAs will be hosting two hours of office hours every week, check the CANVAS course site for a detailed schedule of TA office hours.
+The UGTAs will be hosting two hours of office hours every week, check the CANVAS course site for a detailed schedule.
 All UGTA office hours will be held in Joseph Hernandez Hall (JHH) room 205, unless otherwise stated.
 This semester, all supplemental worksheets will be posted at the beginning of the semester and contain questions that relate to the topics you are learning in lecture.
 Located on the CANVAS course site will be a schedule of which worksheet will be covered in office hours that week.
 All TAs have access to these worksheets, so if you cannot make a specific TAs office hour, you may go to another TA.
 In addition, throughout the semester, we will be holding exam review sessions in the evenings that cover the UGTA practice exam.
-These reviews are recorded and conducted in a full-sized lecture hall.
 The dates of these reviews and their respective locations are posted on the UGTA schedule.

-Organic Chemistry Learning Center (OCLC) TA Office Hours: Monday - Friday 9:00-4:00; JHH203/205; a more specific schedule will be posted on Canvas
+Organic Chemistry Learning Center (OCLC) TA Office Hours: Monday - Friday 9:00-4:00; JHH 203/205; a more specific schedule will be posted on Canvas.

-Exams:
+Exams and Grades:

-Four Progress Exams (100 points each) Total = 400 Points
+Three Exams (100 points each) Total = 300 Points

-There will be four in-class progress exams given during the semester.
-There will be NO make-up exams given after the date/time of the originally scheduled exam.
+There will be three in-class (75 minute) exams given during the semester.
+Each exam will be cumulative but will emphasize material covered following the previous exam.